AD4Noobs/site/content/_index.md

 # AD4Noobs

 So you want to learn the in and outs of getting started with Active Directory ?
 Well then you came to the right place !
-If you don't care about this preface stuff just click on the arrow on the right.
+If you don't care about this preface stuff just click on the arrow on the right or use the navigation on the top left if you are on mobile.
 This will take you to the first needed steps to get started.

 {{< figure src="explain_ad.png" title="Its not that complicated, not at all.
 Trust me!" >}}